SteveHodge/assistantdm/readme.txt

 * Hidden elements in table display should clear ImageMedia transforms

 ---=== DIGITAL TABLE PRIORITIES ===---
+* BUG?
+DTT: toggled image cells are absolute - they do not move as the image moves
 * DTT: split simple image (which supports animation) from map (which supports masks and walls)
 * DTT: have separate ui elements for selecting maps, tokens, and perhaps lightsources
 * DTT: tokens could show movement trail and measurement